xfyun/argo-workflows/docs/plugins.md

 ## Configuration

 Plugins are disabled by default.
-To enable them, start the controller with `ARGO_PLUGINS=true`, e.g.
+To enable them, start the controller with `ARGO_EXECUTOR_PLUGINS=true`, e.g.

 ```yaml
 apiVersion: apps/v1